Your official IU transcript includes the following information:

 Withdrawn--Passing (Prior to Second Semester 1974-75, used to indicate withdrawal while passing.
 Effective Second Semester 1974-75, used to reflect students who withdraw while passing after the official Drop and Add Period.)

-Repeated courses are counted in the IU grade point average (IU GPA) and may also be counted in the student's primary program GPA (Student Program GPA), depending on the policies of the student's program.
+Repeated courses may be counted in the student's primary program GPA (Student Program GPA), depending on the policies of the student's program.
 Repeated courses do not count toward the earned hours required for degrees unless the course is defined as repeatable for credit.

-Courses that have been retaken under the conditions of the "FX Policy" or "Extended-X" (Retaken Course/GPA Exclusion) Policy are noted with an "X" following the grade.
-Under these policies, both enrollments in the course and their grades remain on the record, but the enrollment of the "X" graded course is excluded from the University credit hour totals and grade point average (Indiana University Summary).
-This "X" grade may or may not be excluded from the academic program credit hours and grade point average (Student Program Summary) depending upon the policy of the student's primary program.
-Not all Indiana University campuses honor the Extended-X Policy.
+Courses that were retaken under the conditions of the "FX Policy" (effective First Semester 1976-77 through Fall 2021) or the "Extended-X" (effective 1994 through Fall 2021 Retaken Course/GPA Exclusion) Policy are noted with an "X" following the letter grade.
+Under these policies, both enrollments in the course and their grades remain on the transcript.
+These letter plus "X" grades may or may not be excluded from academic program credit hours and grade point averages depending on the policy of the student's primary program.
+Historically, only some Indiana University programs have honored the Extended-X Policy.

 The “Official Transcript” standard format lists course history, grades and GPA information in chronological order sorted by the student's academic level.
 The "Official Transcript with Enrollment" provides the same information as the standard transcript but also includes all courses in which a student is currently enrolled.
 "Official Transcript" or "Official Transcript with Enrollment" (without an academic level designation) indicates that the document contains all work completed at Indiana University.
 A student may also request a transcript of only those courses taken at the undergraduate, graduate, or professional (Law, Medicine, Dentistry, Optometry) level.
 In these cases, the title of the document will reflect which academic level is represented.
 (Note:The graduate academic level may be subdivided into more than one “Graduate” grouping due to academic calendar differences.)